adellari/Mesh-to-SDF/README.md

 An implementation of (triangular) mesh to volume SDF I built to support dynamic interactors for my physics simulation.
-The project uses Warren Moore's GLTFKit2 to load models, and parallized implementations of the R2 Sequence and JFA to voxelize, and generate and SDF.
+The project uses Warren Moore's GLTFKit2 to load models, and parallized implementations of the R2 Sequence and JFA to voxelize, and generate an SDF.

 <img width="400" alt="" src="https://github.com/adellari/Mesh-to-SDF/blob/main/Media/hand-mesh.png">